George Meany: Merger of AFL and CIO

-When Green's health declined in 1951, Meany gradually took over day-to-day operations of the AFL.
+When Green's health began failing in 1951, Meany gradually assumed day-to-day operations of the AFL.
 He became president of the American Federation of Labor in 1952 upon Green's death.

-Upon taking leadership of the AFL, Meany put forward a proposal to merge with the CIO.
-Meany quickly took effective control of the AFL, but it took a bit longer for Walter Reuther to solidify his control of the CIO.
-Reuther then became a willing partner in the merger negotiations.
+Meany quickly took effective control of the AFL, and proposed to merge with the CIO.
+It took longer for Walter Reuther to complete his control of the CIO, but when he did he became a willing partner in the merger negotiations.

 It took Meany three years to negotiate the merger, and he had to overcome significant opposition.
-John L. Lewis of the United Mine Workers called the merger a "rope of sand", and his union refused to join the AFL–CIO.
+John L. Lewis of the United Mine Workers termed the merger a "rope of sand", and his union refused to join the AFL–CIO.
 Jimmy Hoffa, second in command of the Teamster's Union, protested, "What's in it for us?
 Nothing!"
-However, the Teamsters went along with the merger initially.
+However, the Teamsters complied with the merger initially.
 Mike Quill, president of the Transport Workers Union of America also fought the merger, saying that it amounted to a capitulation to the "racism, racketeering and raiding" of the AFL.

 Fearing a drawn-out negotiation process, Meany decided on a "short route" to reconciliation.
 This meant all AFL and CIO unions would be accepted into the new organization "as is", with all conflicts and overlaps to be sorted out after the merger.
 Meany further relied on a small, select group of advisors to craft the necessary agreements.
-The draft constitution was primarily written by AFL Vice President Matthew Woll and CIO General Counsel Arthur Goldberg, while the joint policy statements were written by Woll, CIO Secretary-Treasurer James Carey, CIO vice presidents David McDonald and Joseph Curran, Brotherhood of Railway Clerks President George Harrison, and Illinois AFL–CIO President Reuben Soderstrom.
+The draft constitution was written primarily by AFL Vice President Matthew Woll and CIO General Counsel Arthur Goldberg, while the joint policy statements were written by Woll, CIO Secretary-Treasurer James Carey, CIO vice presidents David McDonald and Joseph Curran, Brotherhood of Railway Clerks President George McGregor Harrison, and Illinois AFL–CIO President Reuben Soderstrom.

 Meany's efforts came to fruition in December 1955 with a joint convention in New York City that merged the two federations, creating the AFL–CIO, with Meany elected as president.
-Called Meany's "greatest achievement" by Time magazine, the new federation had 15 million members.
+Termed Meany's "greatest achievement" by Time magazine, the new federation had 15 million members.
 Only two million US workers were members of unions remaining outside the AFL–CIO.